 National accreditation for Woodbourne Priory Hospital

-Woodbourne Priory Hospital has been accredited by the Quality Network for Inpatient CAMHS (QNIC).
+Priory Hospital Woodbourne has been accredited by the Quality Network for Inpatient CAMHS (QNIC).

-The Network aims to demonstrate and improve the quality of inpatient child and adolescent psychiatric care through a system of review against QNIC service standards.
-QNIC was developed from the National Inpatient child and Adolescent Study in 2001 and is verified by the Royal College of Psychiatrists.
+The network aims to demonstrate and improve the quality of inpatient child and adolescent psychiatric care through a system of review against QNIC service standards.
+QNIC was developed from the National Inpatient Child and Adolescent Study in 2001 and is verified by the Royal College of Psychiatrists.

-The criteria audited for the review included environment and facilities, access admission and discharge, care and treatment, information consent and confidentiality, rights and safeguarding, clinical governance and location within a public health context and commissioning.
-In addition, on-line questionnaires were submitted to the Royal College of Psychiatrists completed by parents and carers, external commissioners, referrers, staff and patients.
+The criteria audited for the review included environment and facilities, access, admission and discharge, care and treatment, information consent and confidentiality, rights and safeguarding, clinical governance and location within a public health context, and commissioning.
+In addition, online questionnaires were submitted to the Royal College of Psychiatrists completed by parents and carers, external commissioners, referrers, staff and patients.

-Priory Group is the UK's leading independent provider of acute mental health services, secure and step-down services, specialist education, complex care and neuro-rehabilitation services, working in partnership with the public and independent sectors.
+Priory Group is the UK's leading independent provider of acute mental health services, secure and step-down services, specialist education, complex care and neurorehabilitation services, working in partnership with the public and independent sectors.